rangle/angular-training-slides/slides/src/content/forms.md

 ##Forms in Angular

-Forms are essential to any web application.

-For Example: They help you to login, book flights or buy goods on a website.
-Angular provides several in-built modules, validators and user controls to make the user-experience effective.

 ---

 ## How do I create forms in Angular (10 min)

-To make use of forms we need to import the `FormsModule` into the application module.
-This module will allow us to use all the features of the template-driven forms including `ngModel`.
-The `FormsModule` is available in the `@angular/forms` package.
+- To make use of forms we need to import the `FormsModule` into the application module.
+- This module will allow us to use all the features of the template-driven forms including `ngModel`.

-`ngModel` allows us to use the two-way databinding syntax to bind data to form-controls.
+  - `ngModel` allows us to use the two-way databinding syntax to bind data to form-controls.
+- The `FormsModule` is available in the `@angular/forms` package.

 __app.module.ts__
 ```ts